bytesatwork/bytewiki/docs/source/softwaredevelopment.rst

       $ repo sync

-   If those commands are completed successfully, the following command will setup a Yocto Project environment for bytePANEL:
+   If those commands are completed successfully, the following command will set up a Yocto Project environment for bytePANEL:

    ::

       $ cd ~/workdir/bytepanel/3.0
       $ MACHINE=bytepanel DISTRO=poky-bytesatwork EULA=1 . setup-environment build

-   the final command builds the development image:
+   The final command builds the development image:

    ::